 ITS supports traditional classroom, distance education, and hybrid courses with a set of tools designed to exploit the power of the Internet and collaborative tools to engage learners and improve the quality of education.
 Its main offices are located in the Korman Center on the University City campus.

-Tools add little value without training, so ITS also runs the Faculty Development Center to make these new technologies more approachable to faculty and more appropriate for students.
+Tools add little value without training, so ITS also runs the Instructional Technology Center to make these new technologies more approachable to faculty and more appropriate for students.
 A help desk, located in the Creese Student Center, provides general assistance to students, faculty and professional staff.
 Web self-help rounds out the service offerings by giving answers 24/7.

 The department's focus is primarily on the support of "Teaching" side (including faculty and student support services) of the "Teaching and Learning" paradigm.
-Dr. Michael E. Scheuermann, Associate Vice President (AVP), leads the Instructional Technology Support group, which emphasizes Drexel's key mission of technology-focused education.
+William T. Mooney, Associate Vice President (AVP) and Deputy CIO, leads the Instructional Technology Support group, which emphasizes Drexel's key mission of technology-focused education.

-The AVP's responsibilities also include initiating and sustaining programs with external agencies such as use of computing facilities by outside agencies, the provision of commercial training, technical support contracts as well as the aggressive pursuit of grants from foundations and government agencies.
+The AVP / Deputy CIO's responsibilities also include initiating and sustaining programs with external agencies such as use of computing facilities by outside agencies, the provision of commercial training, technical support contracts as well as the aggressive pursuit of grants from foundations and government agencies.